 Sponsors are another possible revenue stream you can look into.
 Contact companies, product owners and individuals who work in, or offer services focused around, the market that your content is focused on.
 Once you find someone that is interested in promoting their company, product or service to your followers, sell them ad space on your website for a prolonged period of time, or even include them within your content and/or email newsletter.

 Let’s not forget about affiliate income too.
-WP RSS Aggregator can do the work of bringing in fresh content, but a tool like Thirsty Affiliates can take this further by automatically applying your own affiliate link to specific keywords in the imported content.
+WP RSS Aggregator can do the work of bringing in fresh content, but a tool like Thirsty Affiliates or Lasso can take this further by automatically applying your own affiliate link to specific keywords in the imported content.

 Once you’ve done this, for every site visitor that clicks on your affiliate link and buys the product or service being offered, you will earn a commission.
 Of course, you need to sign up to the affiliate program of the product or service you’re linking to first.